-Refer to Directors' report at page 6-7 of the annual financial report.
+Refer to the Directors' report contained within the annual report.

 K. On-market buy back

 There is no current on-market buy back.

 L. Cash and Assets used

 During the year, the Trust invested in accordance with the investment objective and guidelines as set out in the latest Product Disclosure Statement of the Trust dated 8 March 2019 and in accordance with the Trust's Constitution.